-They are not pigs
+Guinea Pigs are not pigs

 The female guinea pig is referred to as sows and the male boars, but they are rodents and not pigs.
 Guinea pigs are also known as Cavy from Cavia porcellus.
-In Latin, the name Porcellus means little pigs, and their name is as a result of the pig-like squeaks they make.
+In Latin, the name Porcellus means little pigs, and their name is a result of the pig-like squeaks they make.

-They Prefer Being in Pairs or Groups
+Guinea Pigs Prefer Being in Pairs or in Groups

 Food Facts: They can’t make Vitamin C

 Like humans, guinea pigs can’t make Vitamin C, and they rely on a quality feed of high Vitamin C, fiber, and nutrients filled grass-based pellets.
-Fresh fruits and vegetables are also a great source of Vitamin C
+Fresh fruits and vegetables are also a great source of Vitamin C.

 They have a long lifespan